tlecoz/holoplay_typescript/README.md

 - HoloEppRom : it handle the connection with the driver and apply the calibration value(pitch, slope and center ) on the HoloScreen
-               If the connection failed, a default calibration will be applyed
+               If the connection failed, a default calibration will be applyed IMPORTANT : the default configuration is the confiration of my looking glass, you should update these values by yours (you should see it in the console when the connection works)

+       the connection may failed because of the looking-glass-driver for three.js, don't know why but I need to re-install it everyday if I want it to work (most of the time, it use the default values)

 - Holoplay : a top level object that drives the other classes